-They spend their summers 'working' in the garden, but when warm balmy nights are replaced by damp autumn air, little red cheeked, bearded folk in workman's trousers and shoes, red pointed hats often bent at the tip, are taken into homes.
-'They' are Germany's Garden Gnomes.
+They spend their summers "working" in the garden, but when warm balmy nights are replaced by damp autumn air, little red cheeked, bearded folk in workman's trousers and shoes, red pointed hats often bent at the tip, are taken into homes.
+"They" are Germany's Garden Gnomes.

 Perhaps sitting on a perfect lawn or peering out from an otherwise faultlessly coordinated flowerbed.
 Sometimes in the rafters of farm yard sheds protecting the farmer's crops and livestock.
-Believed to bring "Good Luck" inside or outside the home, the Gartenzwerg, garden dwarf, has been a part of German culture for over a century.
+Believed to bring "Good Luck" inside or outside the home, the Gartenzwerg, "garden dwarf", has been a part of German culture for over a century.

-In the mid-nineteenth century craftsmen specialized in ceramics, who lived in Graefenroda a Thuringian village, took advantage of the legend gnomes helped and protected gardens at night and began to mass produce in terracotta the Gartenzwerg that had been made in clay since the early 1800's.
+In the mid-nineteenth century craftsmen specialized in ceramics, who lived in Graefenroda a Thuringian village, took advantage of the legend that gnomes helped and protected gardens at night and began to mass produce in terracotta Gartenzwerg that had been made in clay since the early 1800's.

-Suddenly a gnome, (pronounced nome), was a must have garden ornament, even in the gardens of ancient and stately homes until the end of the 19th century when the general public began to follow the trend.
+Suddenly a gnome, (pronounced nome), was a "must have" garden ornament, even in the gardens of ancient and stately homes until the end of the 19th century; when the general public began to follow the trend.

 To keep up with the increasing demand, across not only Germany but also France and England, German manufacturers of all sizes and capabilities began to produce them.

-Only one of the original German manufacturers remains, the fourth generation of Philip Griebel's family, and on the 'birth certificates' of those Graefenroda garden gnomes their species is given as Nanus hortorum vulgaris, 'common garden dwarf'.
+Only one of the original German manufacturers remains; the fourth generation of Philip Griebel's family, and on the "birth certificates" of those Graefenroda garden gnomes their species is given as Nanus hortorum vulgaris, "common garden dwarf".

-The garden gnome's history has passed from garden status symbol through kitsch, and is back to becoming something of a cult, but in Germany they have never gone out of fashion.
+The garden gnome's history has passed from garden status symbol through "kitsch", and is back to becoming something of a cult, but in Germany they have never gone out of fashion.

 What are they, and why put them in a garden, on a windowsill or hanging from rafters.

-One of several theories for the tradition stems from 'Priapus', a fertility god in Greek-Roman mythology, who with wooden sickle in his hand was reputed to protect gardens, farm animals and agriculture, and 'in real life' was used as a scarecrow in Roman gardens.
+One of several theories for the tradition stems from "Priapus", a fertility god in Greek-Roman mythology, who with wooden sickle in his hand was reputed to protect gardens, farm animals and agriculture, and "in real life" was used as a scarecrow in Roman gardens.

-A German myth however describes gnomes who during the night frighten away any two or four legged prowlers, while also helping with the weeding and the rest of the garden work.
+A German myth describes gnomes who during the night frighten away any two or four legged prowlers, while also helping with the weeding and the rest of the garden work.

-The word gnome is based on a Greek phrase for Earth Dweller, as in ancient times not only were certain gods believed to live underground but later strange and wayward beings were supposed to inhabit the woodlands, living in burrows and coming out only to cause chaos.
+The word "gnome" is based on a Greek phrase for "Earth Dweller", as in ancient times not only were certain gods believed to live underground but later strange and wayward beings were supposed to inhabit the woodlands, living in burrows and coming out only to cause chaos.

-Even the Harry Potter books of J. K. Rowling describe garden gnomes as "wretched creatures to be cleared away at every opportunity", although in 'The Gnome', the collection of stories by The Brothers Grimm, there are kind as well as malicious.
+Even the Harry Potter books of J. K. Rowling describe garden gnomes as "wretched creatures to be cleared away at every opportunity", although in "The Gnome", the collection of stories by The Brothers Grimm, there are kind ones as well as malicious.

 For a terracotta gnome this is rather unfortunate because close contact with soil and inclement weather will shorten his or her life considerably.